-Inventories consist of raw materials, supplies and inventory in transit.
-Inventories are stated at the lower of cost and net realizable value.
+Inventories consist of raw materials and supplies.
+Inventories are stated at the lower of cost or net realizable value.
 Inventory write-downs are made by item, except where it may be appropriate to group similar or related items.
 The net realizable value is the estimated selling price of inventories less all estimated costs of completion and costs necessary to make the sale.
 Inventories are recorded at the weighted-average cost on the balance sheet date.